 The day starts at Yokohama Chinatown, the largest Chinatown in Japan.
-It is a colorful mix of Chinese traditional restaurants, food stands and souvenirs.
+It is a colorful mix of Chinese traditional restaurants, food stands, and souvenirs.
 Beautiful colorful Chinese gates lead to this section of town.

-Yokohama Landmark tower located in the Minato Mirai 21 district of Yokohama, is the second tallest building in Japan.
+Yokohama Landmark Tower, located in the Minato Mirai 21 district of Yokohama, is the second tallest building in Japan.

-Lake Ashi/Ashinoko also known as Hakone Lake, is famous for the gorgeous views of Mt Fuji, a classic spot for taking picture-perfect photos of the mountains and the floating tori gate of Hakone Shrine.
+Lake Ashi/Ashinoko, also known as Hakone Lake, is famous for the gorgeous views of Mt Fuji, a classic spot for taking picture-perfect photos of the mountains, and the floating tori gate of Hakone Shrine.
 Note that on cloudy days views of Mt Fuji are limited.

-Lake Ashi is part of the volcanic area of Hakone, and therefore has many Onsen (hot springs) in the area.
+Lake Ashi is part of the volcanic area of Hakone and therefore has many Onsen (hot springs) in the area.

-Ōwakudani, also referred to as the Great Boiling Valley, is covered with sulphur springs where you can take a dip (or even boil an egg!).
+Ōwakudani, also referred to as the Great Boiling Valley, is covered with sulfur springs where you can take a dip (or even boil an egg!).
 The valley can be reached by Rope-way cable cars ride.
 Note: Due to the latest earthquakes, the attraction is closed to the public until further notice.

-Hakone Open Air Museum consists of five exhibition halls and huge gardens featuring over 100 sculptures.
+Hakone Open-Air Museum consists of five exhibition halls and huge gardens featuring over 100 sculptures.
 The highlights of this museum include the Picasso Collection, with over 300 works by Picasso, and the Henry Moore Collection.

 In addition, there is a variety of restaurants and shops and a natural hot spring foot bath for dipping tired feet.